invisiblejeev/studio/src/UI_BLUEPRINT.md

     -   An image carousel for multiple offer images.
     -   Displays the offer title, description, coupon code, and validity date.
     -   For admins, "Edit" and "Delete" buttons are shown.
-    -   For regular users, a "View Deal" button is shown.
+    -   For regular users, a "View Deal" button is shown, which flips the card to reveal the coupon code.
 -   **Floating Action Button (FAB):**
     -   **Admins:** A `+` button to open a dialog for adding a new offer.
+This dialog includes a progress bar for image uploads.
     -   **Users:** A `Megaphone` button to open a dialog with instructions on how to contact an admin to post an offer.

 ### 4.3.
 Profile Screen (`/profile`)